aregsar/softcoverdocker/chapters/how_to_use_softcover_docker.md

 As we change the markdown content of the local `chapters` directory, the changes are reflected back to the `/book/chapters` directory of the container.

-This change is detected in the container (via a installed monitoring process) and the `sc build:html` command is re-run to regenerate updated html files.
+This change is detected in the container (via an installed monitoring process in the container) and the `sc build:html` command is re-run to regenerate updated html files.
 The web server is then reloaded, allowing us to instantly preview the output of our changes in our local web browser.

 Of course we can always manually run the `sc build:html` command using the container to force a regeneration of the html content.

-> Tip: since running the `sc server` command also builds the html files, you don't need to run the `sc build:html` command before running the `sc server` for the first time.
+> Tip: since running the `sc server` command also builds the html files, you don't need to run the `sc build:html` command before running `sc server` for the first time.

 ## Resolving issues with the softcover server

-In some situations you might run into an issue where the server running in the container will hang or the container main process, and hence the container, will exit.
+In some situations you might run into an issue where the server running in the container will hang or the container main process, and hence the container itself, will exit.

 This might happen when you rename the chapter markdown files where the names get out of sync with the `Book.txt` file.